Billy-Spearman-WCCI/RaceCarExtension/README.md

           The Product Owner ranks them in priority order (or at least ranks the most-important stories ... stuff far back in the backlog can be dealt with later).
         * Stories are defined using user-centric language, "as a _____, I need to _____, so that _____".
+            * (Hardcoded examples) "As salesperson, I need to be able to display two stylesheets with the same structure but different colors, so I can do demos and sell this investors."
+                * Development team: "oh, thats medium-to-small"
+            * (READONLY User) "As a website developer, I need to be able to download CSS based on styleNumber, so my site is pretty."
+                * Dev team: "oh, that's medium if there's just one color knob to turn, but super-hard if one knob determines how many other knobs there are"
+            * (WRITING User) "As a graphic designer, I need to be able to modify the colors for a given styleNumber, so my stylesheets are purchased by developers."
         * The team assigns a "size" to each story for planning purposes.
+        * Smaller stories are much better.
+At the end of the week, the question is: "which stories are *done*?".
+There is no partial credit.
     * **Sprint** -- The cadence at which the team works, typically one or two weeks in length (though it could be larger).
         * **Sprint Planning** -- The team takes as many items from the highest-priority end of the product backlog as